 - Treating time spent getting vaccinated against COVID-19 as work time and establishing a system of special leave that employees can use when recovering from side effects

-Certified as a Health & Productivity Management Organization (Large Enterprise Category)
+Certified as a Health & Productivity Management Outstanding Organization (Large Enterprise Category)

-The Company was certified as a 2021 Health & Productivity Management Organization in the large enterprise ("White 500") category.
-The Certified Health & Productivity Management Organization Recognition Program recognizes large enterprises, SMEs and other organizations engaging in initiatives for overcoming health-related challenges in communities or for promoting health-conscious activities led by the Nippon Kenko Kaigi as well as especially outstanding health and productivity management.
-Enterprises are judged on employee health management, improvement, and promotion based on 25 criteria, including initiatives to support employees balancing work with treatment for medical issues and whether industrial physicians and public health nurses are involved with planning and verifying health maintenance and improvement initiatives.
-The Company met the requisite standards under all 25 criteria.
+The Company was certified as the 2022 Health & Productivity Management Outstanding Organization under the large enterprise category for four years in row.
+The Certified Health & Productivity Management Organization Recognition Program recognizes outstanding large enterprises, SMEs and other organizations engaging in efforts for the health and productivity management, based on the evaluation of enterprises' initiatives for overcoming health-related challenges in communities and for promoting health-conscious activities led by the Nippon Kenko Kaigi.
+The Company met all criteria such as initiatives to realize work-life balance and involvement of public health nurses with health maintenance and improvement measures, etc.

 Mitsubishi HC Capital group will continue making efforts to realize employees' health maintenance and improvement as well as making better workplace which they can work lively and perform best of their ability through the health and productivity management to realize "Our Vision" and one of the materiality, "Realize healthy lifestyles that promote positive wellbeing."